The Anatomy Of Nails: Understanding Their Unique Structure

 Frequently asked questions

-The nail bed, or onychodermis, is the tissue beneath the nail plate.
-It contains blood vessels and nerves that supply nutrients and sensitivity to the nail.
-The nail bed's health is crucial for nail growth and overall nail well-being.
+The nail bed is the skin underneath the nail plate.
+It contains blood vessels that supply nutrients to the nail and determine the shape and thickness of the nail.

 Written by